warifmust/shopping-frontend-app/README.md

-# Setel Fullstack Challenge
+# Shopping Frontend

-This is a Setel Fullstack Challenge front end repository.
+This is a # Shopping App front end repository.
 To start:

 ```bash
 git clone